Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: The UCN production in the Compact UCN Source

-Using the result of cold neutron flux from this simulation, we estimated the UCN production rate as a function of the cold moderator thickness at the bottom and on the side.
-A detailed description of UCN production with the cold moderators will be given in the next section\ref{sec:ucnproduction}.
-The UCN production volume is filled with superfluid $^{4}\textrm{He}$ at 0.8K in a container made of an aluminum tube with a total length of $\sim1.0\mathrm{m}$ and an inner diameter of 80mm.
-The thickness of the tube is assumed to be 2mm.
-The neutron optical potential for aluminum is ${V_{\rm{F}}^{\rm{Al}} = 54{\rm{neV}}}$.
-If we apply a beryllium(Be) coating on the inner surface of the aluminum tube, the optical potential of the UCN storage volume will increase to the Fermi potential of Be of $V_{\rm{F}}^{\rm{Be}}=252\textrm{neV}$\cite{2016PhRvC..93b5501L}.
-This will not only enhance the UCN storage density significantly but will also extend the UCN storage time because the optical potential of the UCN storage volume will be increased to the Fermi potential of Be.
+The UCN production rate in the compact UCN source is estimated with the cold neutron flux from each moderator.
+The UCN production volume made of an $2\mathrm{mm}$-thick aluminum has a neutron optical potential of ${V_{\rm{F}}^{\rm{Al}} = 54{\rm{neV}}}$.
+If a beryllium(Be) coating on the inner surface of the aluminum tube is assumed, the optical potential of the UCN storage volume will increase to the Fermi potential of Be of $V_{\rm{F}}^{\rm{Be}}=252\mathrm{neV}$\cite{2016PhRvC..93b5501L}.
+This will not only enhance the UCN density significantly but will also extend the UCN storage time.

-A lower temperature of the UCN converter volume can be achieved with a $^{3}\textrm{He}$/$^{4}\textrm{He}$ refrigerator.
-In this case, we assume that the tube containing the $^{4}\textrm{He}$ UCN converter is connected to a heat exchanger made of high-purity copper tubing with a diameter identical to that of the UCN converter.
-The Be coating can be also applied to the copper tubing to prevent any UCN leakage through the inner surface of the copper tube.
-If the temperature of superfluid He is kept at 0.8K, the storage time of the UCN is ideally very close to the neutron life time.
-The estimated $^{3}\textrm{He}$ circulation rate is approximately $0.04\sim0.06\textrm{mol}/\textrm{min}$ to maintain the UCN volume at the designated temperature.